 Have boundaries for your child.
 You should still know where they are, who they are with and when they will be home.
 Talk to your child about the reasons for rules – if you are able to agree them together, your child is more likely to stick to them.
 Your older child will need to have more freedom and trust - but know that they earn and keep this by their actions.

 As children get older, friends outside of the family unit begin to have more influence over them.
 This is normal.
 You still have an important role to play in helping your child make good decisions and cope with the challenges of being a young person.

 Friendship and relationship good times and upsets will be a part of their life.
 Listening to how they feel and not always feeling the need to ‘fix it’ will give your child the space to think things through.

 Firstly remember that each child will develop at their own pace.

-Talk to your child's teacher; tell them about your worries – they may be able to work with you to build your child’s skills and advise on any next steps needed.
+If your child attends school or college, talk to them about your worries – they will be able to work with you to build your child’s skills and advise on any next steps needed.

 You can contact the Healthy Child Programme by calling Just One Number on 0300 300 0123 or texting Parentline on 07520 631590.
 Our opening hours are 8am-6pm Monday-Friday (excluding bank holidays) and 9am-1pm on Saturdays.

 Young people aged 11-19 can text Chat Health on 07480 635060.

 To speak to other Norfolk parents and carers, you can join our online community forum below.